jliu1219/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Jin-Peng Liu (刘锦鹏).
 I am a fourth-year doctoral student of [AMSC](https://amsc.umd.edu/) program at the University of Maryland, advised by [Andrew Childs](http://www.cs.umd.edu/~amchilds/).
+I was a long-term visitor of [Simons Institute, University of California, Berkeley](https://simons.berkeley.edu/) in 2020 spring.

 Prior to that, I received my B.S. degree in Chinese Academy of Sciences Hua Loo Keng Class at the Beihang University in 2017, supervised by [Ya-xiang Yuan](http://lsec.cc.ac.cn/~yyx/).